firdausdimas/firdausdimas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently Job Seeker
+- 🔭 I’m currently a Job Seeker.
-- 🌱 I’m currently learning Data Analytic & Data Science
+- 🌱 I’m currently learning Data Analytic & Data Science.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with Data Analytic Job
+- 🤔 I’m looking for help with Data Analytic Job.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/His.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Always Smile in any situation.
--->